Holidays in Madeira: 5 insider tips for your trip are written by Claus Andersen

-I have been working in Madeira as a tour guide for the last 10 years.
-I have also been on the island a lot as a private person and therefore know it very well.
-Here's a little about some of the things I think you should take care of if you are going on holiday to Madeira and visiting Ronaldo's green island in the Atlantic Ocean.
+I have worked in Madeira as a tour guide for the past 10 years.
+I have also been to the island a lot as a private individual and therefore know it very well.
+Here's a little about some of the things I think you should take care of if you go on holiday in Madeira and visit Ronaldo's green island in the Atlantichavet.

 Holiday in Madeira: Take to the top

 Madeira is perhaps best known as a tropical flower island.
 But it is more than 1900 meters high.
 Once you are above 1500 meters altitude, the nature is completely different and much more raw.
 A perfect place if you love hiking, climbing or mountain biking.

 A holiday in Madeira starts at the airport - and luckily for that

 Madeira has one of the most spectacular airports in the world.
 The runway is built on more than 180 concrete piles, as there is no flat landscape on the island.
 There is actually both amusement park space and circus space under the runway.

 The airport is located right on a mountainside, where there are viewing platforms for flight spotters, just as there is also a public café at the airport with a flight spotter balcony.
 It is much fatter than standing and freezing in November at Flyvergrillen in Kastrup.
 And by the way, the airport is called 'Cristiano Ronaldo International Airport'.

 Maritime Force! - for a football match on your holiday in Madeira

 The island is primarily known for the fact that Cristiano Ronaldo was born on the island.
 But if you travel to Madeira, you will also find that the island has several professional football teams.
 Especially the club Maritimo is really good to see if they are at home.
 Their stadium is within walking distance of both Funchal and the Lido area, where most hotels are.
 And their fans are some of the most loyal fans in Portugal.